 Doug’s Journey – St. Jude Children’s Research Hospital

 On the campus of St. Jude Hospital is the Fertility Clinic.
 Within the walls of this clinic, St. Jude harvests eggs and sperm, storing them until patients reach the age of 35, at no cost to the patient or their family.
 The reason this nugget tugged so hard at my heart is that in early 2017, I donated my bone marrow to a stranger, a young woman with leukemia, and all I could think about was that if she were a patient at St. Jude, they might have been able to harvest and store her eggs, giving her the opportunity to have her own biological child one day.
-So many kids with cancer aren’t able to have biological children because chemotherapy and radiation destroys their sperm and eggs and so the fact that St. Jude takes this into consideration and harvests and stores both is just unbelievable.
+So many kids with cancer aren’t able to have biological children because chemotherapy and radiation destroy their sperm and eggs and so the fact that St. Jude takes this into consideration and harvests and stores both is just unbelievable.

 Would you like to help kids and their families under the care of St. Jude Children’s Research Hospital?
 As a Partner In Hope, you’ll be joining a special community of monthly donors who’ve pledged to help save kids with cancer and other life-threatening diseases.
 When you become a Partner in Hope, your monthly donation makes sure that families never receive a bill from St. Jude.
 And the best part?
 It's easy to give on your terms each month.
-Join the movement now by calling 1-800-372-4999 or text the word HAWK to the number 6-2-6-2-6-2 and then click the link from St. Jude.